 What to Do

-May is also a good time to take a scenic train ride because although many regular routes operate year-round, other scenic routes are seasonal and are open again in spring after closing in winter.
-One great option is the Rhaetian Railway, a journey between Thusis to Tirano that is a designated UNESCO World Heritage Site.
+May is also a good time to take a scenic train ride, because although many regular routes operate year-round, other scenic routes are seasonal and reopen in spring after closing in winter.
+One great option is the Rhaetian Railway, a journey between Thusis and Tirano that is a designated UNESCO World Heritage Site.
 With 196 bridges and 55 tunnels, it's exciting for engineering buffs as well as nature lovers.
 Panoramic carriages offer wonderful views of the Morteratsch Glacier and Landwasser Viaduct.

 See this article for more on scenic trains.